mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 ## Changing the Has Bien Setting for a CNAME

-1. Near the bototm of the form, expand **Advanced Settings** and make your change.
+1. Near the bottom of the form, expand **Advanced Settings** and make your change.

 <p align=center><img src="/docs/resources/images/CNAMEs - Advanced Settings.png" alt="cname advanced settings" width="700"></p>